tommyd75/homebridge-shims/README.md

 # repository
 Homebridge Shims

-This is a simple repository for code-files used in context with Homebridge https://github.com/nfarina/homebridge
+This is a simple repository for Source code used in context with Homebridge https://github.com/nfarina/homebridge